08-14-2015, 07:56 PM

 After I put the cover back on and plugged it back in, voila!
 It worked again...all was well, except the C-Flex was not kicking in on exhale.
 So I removed the cover again, made sure the silicone sensing piece was fitted snugly over the three holes on the exit tube from the blower, screwed the cover back on, and all was back to normal.

-Does cover removal force some form of reset?
-Anybody else experienced this before?
-I Know this post is very old but I couldn't go with out say thank you for this advice, I did exactly what you did and my machine come back to life again, dunno for how long but for now it's working ,thanks again
+I Know this post is very old but I couldn't go with out say thank you for this advice, I did exactly what you did and my machine come back to life again, dunno for how long but for now it's working Thanks ,thanks again Smile

 RE: REMStar Pus C-Flex reset